top of page

 • Licensed Marriage and Family Therapist, California (LMFT#105935)

-• The Psychotherapy Institute, Berkeley, CA (2-year intensive psychodynamic training certificate), 2018
+• The Psychotherapy Institute, Berkeley, CA (2-year psychodynamic training certificate), 2018

 • The Wright Institute, M.A.
 2015